moroshko/react-autosuggest/CONTRIBUTING.md

 1. Add your goodness
 2. Add tests
 3. Update docs to reflect changes
-4. Make sure that `npm run build` is happy
+4. Make sure that `npm run lint && npm test` is happy
 5. Commit changes **without including any `dist` or `demo/dist` files**
-6. Create Pull Request
+6. Submit a Pull Request